jeet1995/stateless-autocomplete/README.md

                  which starts from index 0 in these candidate keys
                 ```
             * These candidate keys are added to an instance of a `PriorityQueue` class type defined by `AutocompleteCandidate`
-            * A `PriorityQueue` is chosen as it sorts its elements based on some compare logic as defined in the `compareTo` in `AutocompleteCandidate`
+            * A `PriorityQueue` is chosen as it sorts its elements based on some compare logic as defined in the `compareTo` of the `AutocompleteCandidate` class.
             * The compare logic in `AutocompleteCandidate` class is the following :
                 * First, the higher the frequency, the more ahead the word comes in the list
-                * Second, the lower the lexicographical ordering comes , the more ahead the word comes in the list
+                * Second, the lower the lexicographical ordering of the word, the more ahead the word comes in the list
             * The `maxCount` is used to extract those many words from the `PriorityQueue`

 ### Testing